mvarga1989/mvarga1989/README.md

 - [Twitter](https://twitter.com/mvarga17)

 ## News
-- [**2024/02/15**]: Leading several student projects, including (i)smartphone navigation using ML and factor graph optimization, (ii) total station and laser scanning calibration, and (iii) 3D modelling of Lausanne Cathedral.
+- [**2024/02/15**]: Leading several student projects, including (i)smartphone navigation using ML and factor graph optimization, (ii) total station and laser scanning testing and calibration, and (iii) 3D modelling of Lausanne Cathedral.
 - [**2024/02/01**]: Teaching Engineering Geodesy to ETHZ MSc students during the spring/summer semester.
 - [**2023/11/17**]: Presentation at the 21st Swiss Geoscience Meeting in Mendrisio, Switzerland, titled "Concept development of the Swiss national geomagnetic networks". [presentation](http://tiny.cc/delfvz)
 - [**2023/09/25**]: Teaching Geospatial Reference Systems to ETHZ MSc students during the autumn/winter semester.
-- [**2023/09/21**]: Supervising a student in creating an interactive 3D model of the cultural heritage site from laser scanning and RGB data during autumn/winter semester.
+- [**2023/09/21**]: Supervising a student in creating an interactive 3D model of the cultural heritage site from laser scanning and RGB data during the autumn/winter semester.
 - [**2023/08/30**]: Presentation on the CERN Geodetic Advisory Board titled 'Concept for calibration, control, and tests of the geodetic equipment along with the description of the required facilities for FCC, Overview & Discussion'.
 - [**2023/05-2023/09**]: Working on the project "Concept for calibration, control and tests of the geodetic equipment along with the description of the required facilities for FCC".
 - [**2022/06/01**]: Presentation titled "FCC coordinate reference and networks" on the CERN Future Circular Collider(FCC) week in Paris, France.